U.S. CBO sees worse economic wreckage from "fiscal cliff"

 But chances for a deal before the November 6 election are slim.
 They could improve during the post-election lame-duck session of Congress, but that’s unpredictable as well.

-Reactions to the report did not signal any signs of movement by Democrats or Republicans from entrenched partisan positions that form the basis of their campaigns.
+Reactions to Tuesday’s dire warning did not signal any signs of movement by Democrats nor Republicans from entrenched partisan positions that form the basis of their campaigns.

-“This is a challenging time for America and one thing I will do is I will finally cut federal spending, encourage growth and as a result of those two things get America to a balanced budget,” Republican presidential hopeful Mitt Romney said on the campaign trail in Little Rock, Arkansas.

-The CBO report, added Amanda Henneberg, a Romney campaign spokeswoman, is “another indictment of President Obama’s economic policies that have resulted in overspending, increasing debt and a growing financial burden on the next generation.”
+“Today’s CBO report is another indictment of President Obama’s economic policies that have resulted in overspending, increasing debt and a growing financial burden on the next generation,” said Amanda Henneberg, a spokeswoman for Mitt Romney’s Republican presidential campaign.

 White House Press Secretary Jay Carney batted the blame back to Republicans in Congress.